Romain-2/Python/README.md

 # Python
-i test python for mad a pygame game
+I test python for made a pygame game